God I have missed blogging. For realz.

 Turns out it’s one of the things I do for myself, maybe my favorite thing.

 So I don’t have an answer, but I need to free myself from feeling like I have to blog.
+It’s like having any good web hosting service that make things a little easier especially when you have to deal with typical internet things like your website going down, something like HostiServer have people who can help you fix things when things go bad, particularly things that seems to want to stop you from getting anything done.
 I need to allow myself to blog for me right now, when it’s good for me, which is really code for “family first, blog somewhere way down on the list.”

 Ironically, I’ve got the first recipe in a long time that I really, really want to share with you.
 When I told my twelve year old to try some, she was totally unenthusiastic.
 But I encouraged her, so she tasted these roasted vegetables and beans.
 And after she did, she literally begged me to make this again.
 Not just again, but in large volumes.

 It really is that good.

 3 large garlic cloves, peeled and cut in half